 We have adopted a Corporate Code of Conduct and Ethics and Whistleblower Policy that applies to all of our associates, as well as each of our directors and certain persons performing services for us.
-The Corporate Code of Conduct and Ethics and Whistleblower Policy addresses, among other things, competition and fair dealing, conflicts of interest, protection and proper use of Company assets, government relations, compliance with laws, rules and regulations and the process for reporting violations of the Corporate Code of Conduct and Ethics and Whistleblower Policy is available on our website at https://ayro.com/ in the "Governance" section found under the "Investors" tab.
+The Corporate Code of Conduct and Ethics and Whistleblower Policy addresses, among other things, competition and fair dealing, conflicts of interest, protection and proper use of Company assets, government relations, compliance with laws, rules and regulations and the process for reporting violations of the Corporate Code of Conduct and Ethics and Whistleblower Policy, employee misconduct, improper conflicts of interest or other violations.
+Our Corporate Code of Conduct and Ethics and Whistleblower Policy is available on our website at https://ayro.com/ in the "Governance" section found under the "Investors" tab.
 We intend to disclose any amendments to, or waivers from, our Corporate Code of Conduct and Ethics and Whistleblower Policy at the same website address provided above.